polygeo/sedona-examples/README.md

 This repo shows how to run PySpark and Apache Sedona on your local machine.

 Make sure to install [uv](https://docs.astral.sh/uv/) on your machine to run the examples.
+You should also have Java installed (Java 17 works well).

 You can run the test suite as follows: `uv run pytest tests`.